 A trip to Asia in 2011 rekindled David’s interest in the Orient, and his Japan Series was informed and inspired by this.
-The paintings were more figurative in nature, containing a number of recognizable Japanese themes and motifs.
+The paintings are more figurative in nature, containing a number of recognizable Japanese themes and motifs.

 From 2012 to 2016, Tycho’s work took on a markedly urban look, inspired by the paradoxical nature of large cities—environments that he interprets as being alluring but at the same time potentially alienating.

-A return to landscape inspired painting in 2017 and 2018 led to his Fire and Rain series, an abstracted account of a 9,000 km solo journey through western North America.
+A return to landscape inspired painting in 2017 led to his Fire and Rain exhibition, an abstracted account of a 9,000 km solo journey through western North America.

 David has exhibited his works in New York, Los Angeles, Seattle, Brussels, Geneva, Singapore, Manila, Toronto, Montreal, Vancouver, Calgary and Winnipeg, and his work is collected worldwide.

 In addition to painting, Tycho is an often-published writer of articles on art, social issues and wilderness travel, and winner of a Canadian Literary Award for a personal essay on Nevada’s Great Basin Desert.
 He has also been interviewed on radio, television and for print media numerous times.